axone-protocol/axoned/docs/command/axoned_tx_ibc-transfer_transfer.md

 ## axoned tx ibc-transfer transfer

-Transfer a fungible token through IBC
+Transfer a fungible tokens through IBC

 ### Synopsis

-Transfer a fungible token through IBC.
-Timeouts can be specified as absolute or relative using the "absolute-timeouts" flag.
-Timeout height can be set by passing in the height string in the form \{revision\}-\{height\} using the "packet-timeout-height" flag.
-Relative timeout height is added to the block height queried from the latest consensus state corresponding to the counterparty channel.
-Relative timeout timestamp is added to the greater value of the local clock time and the block timestamp queried from the latest consensus state corresponding to the counterparty channel.
-Any timeout set to 0 is disabled.
+Transfer one fungible tokens through IBC.
+Timeouts can be specified as absolute using the \{absolute-timeouts\} flag.
+Timeout height can be set by passing in the height string in the form \{revision\}-\{height\} using the \{packet-timeout-height\} flag.
+Note, relative timeout height is not supported.
+Relative timeout timestamp is added to the value of the user's local system clock time using the \{packet-timeout-timestamp\} flag.
+If no timeout value is set then a default relative timeout value of 10 minutes is used.

 ```
-axoned tx ibc-transfer transfer [src-port] [src-channel] [receiver] [amount] [flags]
+axoned tx ibc-transfer transfer [src-port] [src-channel] [receiver] [coin] [flags]
 ```

 ### Examples

 ```
-axoned tx ibc-transfer transfer [src-port] [src-channel] [receiver] [amount]
+axoned tx ibc-transfer transfer [src-port] [src-channel] [receiver] [coin]
 ```

 ### Options